Pareto distribution: Definitions

 where xm is the (necessarily positive) minimum possible value of X, and α is a positive parameter.
-The Pareto Type I distribution is characterized by a scale parameter xm and a shape parameter α, which is known as the tail index.
-When this distribution is used to model the distribution of wealth, then the parameter α is called the Pareto index.
+The type I Pareto distribution is characterized by a scale parameter xm and a shape parameter α, which is known as the tail index.
+If this distribution is used to model the distribution of wealth, then the parameter α is called the Pareto index.